emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 **Input data** (Directory: *Input_data*/*)

-- */Swiss.map.gdb/* * : GDB files for plotting rivers and lake on Swiss map.
+- *Swiss.map.gdb*/* : GDB files for plotting rivers and lake on Swiss map.
 - *All_2729samples_9envfact_lme.area.elev_ModelInputs.csv* : Models input data (2729 observations of presence [1] and absence [0] of 60 taxa and calculation of nine environmental factors).
 - *All_2729samples_9envfact_lme.area.elev_PrevalenceTaxa.csv* : Information on prevalence and taxonomic level of the 60 taxa.

 **Output data** (Directory: *Output_data*/*)

-- */Trained_models/* * : RDS files of trained models (too heavy to be loaded in the repository, can be reproduced or available upon request).
+- *Trained_models/*\* : RDS files of trained models (too heavy to be loaded in the repository, can be reproduced or available upon request).
-- */Tables/* * : RDS files of splits used to train models druing CV and ODG.
-CSV of models results in tables.
+- *Tables/*\* : RDS files of splits used to train models druing CV and ODG, and model results to plot ICE.
+CSV of model results in tables.

-**Plots** (Directory: *Plots*/*)
+**Plots** (Directory: *Plots/*\*)

-- */Explorative_plots/* * : PDF and PNG of plots of distribution of sites and environmental factors in Switzerland and in the entire dataset.
+- *Explorative_plots/*\* : PDF and PNG of plots of distribution of sites and environmental factors in Switzerland and in the entire dataset.
-- */Models_analysis_plots/* * : PDF and PNG of boxplots, performance against prevalence and other models analysis plots.
+- *Models_analysis_plots/*\* : PDF and PNG of boxplots, performance against prevalence and other models analysis plots.
-- */Models_analysis_plots/* ICE/* : PDF and PNG of Individual Conditional Expectation (ICE) and Partial Dependance Plots (PDP) per taxon.
+- *Models_analysis_plots/ICE/*\* : PDF and PNG of Individual Conditional Expectation (ICE) and Partial Dependance Plots (PDP) per taxon.

 -----------------------------------------------------------------------------------------------------------------------------------